 Three Michelin star restaurants Berkshire

 There are few areas in the UK to boast restaurants with three Michelin star status, but one of them is Bray in Berkshire.
 This leafy suburb packs a serious punch when it comes to fine-dining, so check out its duo of three Michelin star restaurants below.

 The Fat Duck, Bray

 What: Heston Blumenthal burst on to the UK’s restaurant scene with a unique brand of often intriguing and sometimes bizarre flavour combinations.
 Amidst all of that theatre and spectacle though, is some seriously skilled cooking.
 Much-loved dishes at The Fat Duck include ‘cereal’ boxes full of crispy grains and jellies, as well as whisky-flavoured gummy sweets.
-Of course, this unique kind of immersive experience comes at a cost, with dinner here setting diners back a whopping £325.
-If you’ve got the cash though, there’s no denying that this is a once-in-a-lifetime dining experience, full of culinary wizardry and a real sense of fun.
+Of course, this unique kind of immersive experience comes at a cost, but if you have the cash, there’s no denying that this is a once-in-a-lifetime dining experience, full of culinary wizardry and a real sense of fun.

 Where: 1 High Street, SL6 2AQ

 How long has it held a Michelin star?
 The Fat Duck initially gained a Michelin star in 1999.
 In 2002, the restaurant was upgraded to two Michelin stars, before achieving three Michelin stars in 2004.
 The restaurant lost its three-star status in 2015 during renovation work, but regained the award in 2017.

 Book now: The Fat Duck